klx3300/CSMsrv/README.md

 ## Makedepend

-- imgui & cimgui -- for client GUI. git clone --recursive should work.
+- imgui -- for client GUI. git clone --recursive should work.
+- glfw version 3 -- for the imgui backend.
 - Linux/Unix environment -- for networking and concurrent.
 - gcc 7.1.1(20170528) or 7.1.1-3
 - g++ the same version with gcc. for compiling imgui and cimgui.